udomugo/spellchecker/README.md

 Please send the source code in a ZIP file, or similar format.
 If you use any libraries, please ensure we can get the exact versions you used.
 Please tell us anything that you think we should know about compiling or using your code.

-Planning - Cases to cover:
+# Planning - Cases to cover:
 	* When to Capitalize the first letter

-Planning - What to return (rough flow control):
+# Planning - What to return (rough flow control):
-	* Correctly spelled words:
+* Correctly spelled words
 * Correctly spelled words, incorrect capitalization
-	   - First char needs to be capitalized
+	* First char needs to be capitalized
-	   - Any char following the first char needs to be lower case
+	* Any char following the first char needs to be lower case
-	   - The following two cases are both true
+	* The following two cases are both true
 * Incorrectly spelled words:
-	   - Missing chars need to be added
+	* Missing chars need to be added
-	   - Additional chars need to be removed
+	* Additional chars need to be removed
-	   - The following two cases are both true
+	* The following two cases are both true

-Running test suite:
+# Running test suite:
 	At project root directory i.e. ':/>spellchecker-homework$' run pytest-3